+The forest contains a series of parallel ridges interrupted by stream drainages which flow south into the Otselic River.
 As soon as the winter's snow melts, spring wildflowers begin to push their way up through the leaf litter.
 By mid May, the spring flowers are in full bloom and the trees have leafed out.
 If you visit the area in the spring, remember to stop at a country store and pick up some locally produced maple syrup.

 Summer is the season of growth and activity for the flora and fauna on the forest.
 Lush, green growth is everywhere and wildlife is abundant.
 Although forest songbirds can often be heard throughout the day, mornings and evenings are often the best times to see or hear wildlife.

 As the cooler temperatures of fall arrive, the leaves begin to change color.
 Peak fall foliage usually occurs around the second week of October.
 Vivid colors of the maples, ash and aspen contrast with the dark greens of the conifers.
 The frequent chatter of red squirrels can be heard as they gather spruce cones to prepare for the long winter.
 When planning your trip, remember that fall gun hunting season for deer begins in the third week of November.